CS-5004-Spring-2025/Website/README.md

 ## Gradle

 We will use gradle for our build system for the course.
 By default if you install IntelliJ IDEA, it will come with gradle.
-If you are using VS Code, you may need to install it separately (though installing both IntelliJ and VS Code is not a bad idea as you can test which one you want).
+If you are using VS Code, you may need to install it separately.
 It is important to have VS Code Gradle extension installed if you are using VS Code.

 For the most part you will not need to edit any gradle files.
 You just need it installed to run the tests.